mlgranger540/milestone-3/README.md

 Unfortunately there is currently no sign up feature within the site to create new user accounts, so at present this can only be done by directly adding a new user into the database.

-Passwords are hashed before being stored in the database to avoid plain text passwords being discoverable.
+Passwords are hashed before being stored in the database using the PBKDF2 standard, as this is one of the main go-tos for password hashing in web application development.
+Password hashing is done so that, should a data leak occur, no plain text passwords are discoverable, leading to user accounts being compromised.
+As part of PBKDF2, only the hash is stored with the user in the database, so when a user attempts to log in, the plain text input is hashed to check if it matches the hash stored for that user.

 ### Profile